eduardodefreitascosta/Project_AMR/README.md

 # Description:

-This is a field-trial longitudinal study assessing the effect of different antimicrobial protocols on the resistence of *E. coli* and *Enterococcus* spp in pigs.
+This is a field-trial longitudinal study assessing the effect of different antimicrobial protocols on the resistence of *E. coli* and *Enterococcus* spp in pigs. :microscope: :microbe: :pill: :dna:
 The results are published in a peer-reviwed paper in *Research in Veterinary Science* journal.